hwaleh/hwaleh.github.io/index.md

 Python, Pytorch, TensorFlow, CNN, MLP, logistic regression

 <b>About:</b>
 Performed optimization of digit classification models on the MNIST dataset.
-Some models achieved 95%+ accuracy and saw training time reduced by up to 50%.
+This included writing logistic regression, MLP, and CNN models from scratch.
+Some models achieved 95%+ accuracy and saw training time reduced by up to 50% compared to baseline.

 <br><br>